Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 The bishop of London

 There were surely several examples of belligerent clerics, and on all sides in the conflict.
-Best known amongst these is probably the bishop of London, Arthur Winnington-Ingram (1858-1946).
+Best known among these is probably the bishop of London, Arthur Winnington-Ingram (1858-1946).
 On 28 November 1915 he held an advent sermon where he allegedly wished death on the Germans, "the good as well as the bad, in order to save our civilisation"[1].
-He used words that came close to those of poet Vierordt although less grotesque.
+He used words that came close to those of poet Vierordt, although less grotesque.

-Whether Jaroslav Hašek was aware of those utterances is however unlikely.
+Whether Jaroslav Hašek was aware of those utterances is, however, unlikely.
 The sermon took place at a time when the author of The Good Soldier Švejk was already in Russian captivity.
 He may still have heard of it later, but it was only after the war that the content of the sermon became known to a wider public.
-More likely he was inspired by the utterances of some cleric closer to home or he may simply have invented the story.
+More likely, he was inspired by the utterances of some cleric closer to home, or he may simply have invented the story.

 Tamás Herczeg

 There has never been any archbishop called "Gézou ze Szatmár-Budafalu" (Szatmár-Budafalusi Géza in Hungarian) in Hungary.
 However, a compilation of speeches and prayers for war time existed in Hungarian language, whose editor was professor Dr. Lencz Géza at the Faculty of Theology of the University of Debrecen.
 The compilation was published in three parts in 1914 and 1915 and was popular among chaplains.
-An article in the 2nd part was written by József Fülöp and gives really examples on Herodes, as Hasek mentioned it.
+An article in the 2nd part was written by József Fülöp and gives really examples on Herod, as Hasek mentioned it.
 But as far as I know the articles of Dr. Lencz's books were not translated into other languages and not distributed among soldiers.
 For these purposes mostly Aladár Reviczky's (1874-1921, theologist) articles were used.
 They were published first in 1909, but a rewritten edition was published in 1914 and translated to German, Slovakian, Polish, Croatian, Italian and Romanian.
 I suppose that Hasek met both Lencz's book and Reviczky's bilingual prayers, but remembered only the name "Géza" and composed a fictional name and rank "budapeštským arcibiskupem Gézou ze Szatmár-Budafalu".
-I must note, that the speeches and prayers are not so vulgar as it is demonstrated by Hasek.

 Winnington-Ingram